Sbendat/solvingzero-compare-plans-exercise/README.md

 > Anything you build here is for evaluation only, it won't be used in production.

 SolvingZero helps Australian households understand their electricity and make smart choices.
-A core piece of this is fetching a household's real usage, working out their costs and opportunites.
+A core part of that is fetching real data, working out the costs, and assessing the options.

 ## Quick start guide